 Gelatin is also used to bind the ingredients together in match heads and is added to some types of sandpaper.

 Gelatin is used by synchronized swimmers to hold their hair in place.
 The substance stays in the hair until it's washed with hot water.
 The process of creating the hair gel is sometimes known as "knoxing" after a popular brand of gelatin.

 Since gelatin is often made from cow tissue, there has been some concern that it can transmit the bovine spongiform encephalopathy (BSE) prion to humans.
 A prion is a piece of protein that has an abnormal form and causes disease.
 Prions cause other proteins to become altered in a domino effect.

 Pure gelatin is considered to be a safe substance for humans to eat and apply to their body.
 The dry powder can last for a long time.
-However, gelatin gels that are going to be eaten should be kept in the refrigerator and eaten soon because the gel is a good food source for bacteria.
-In addition, cosmetics containing gelatin should be used reasonably quickly.
+Gelatin gels that are going to be eaten should be kept in the refrigerator and used soon, however.
+Gelatin is a good food source for bacteria.
+It's sometimes placed in petri dishes to grow bacterial cultures in science experiments.
+Cosmetics containing gelatin should be used reasonably quickly.
 The lids of cosmetic containers should be kept on the containers to reduce the chance of contamination.

 A Versatile Substance

 Gelatin is a surprisingly versatile substance.
 Although some people object to its use because it's an animal product, others find it very useful.
 It's interesting that a protein found in connective tissue can change into such a different substance when it's boiled.

 © 2012 Linda Crampton